BrunoGianetti/MyDataSciencePortfolio/README.md

 ## How to use this repo

-The Tech Recruiter or Student can navigate to folder and search for .py archive nominated as your function.
+The Tech Recruiter or Student can navigate into folders and search for .py and .csv archives nominated as your function.
+Download and manipulate it however you want.

 ## Technologys and Status Repo